jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

   'comm_id' : 'u-u-i-d',
   'target_name' : 'jupyter.widget',
   'data' : {
-    'model_name': string,
-    'model_module': string,
-    'model_version': string,
     'state': { <dictionary of widget state> }, 'buffer_paths': [ <list with paths corresponding to the binary buffers> ] }
 }
 ```

-The model instantiated on the other side is determined by the `model_name`, `model_module`, and `model_version` keys `data`.
+The model instantiated on the other side is determined by the `_model_name`, `_model_module`, and `_model_version` keys in `state`.
 These are shorthand for a model attribute specification.
 The version is a semver range, and the companion model will have a version in the semver range.
 Any unspecified keys will be take on the default values given in the relevant model specification.

+Any view for the model will check to make sure that it understands the version of the model specification.
+The view fields can be set when the model is initialized.

 See the [Model State](modelstate.md) documentation for the serialized state for core Jupyter widgets.